noble-assets/orbiter/docs/controllers.md

 }
 ```

-- **Transfer attributes**: General information associated with the cross-chain transfer.
+- **Transfer attributes**: General information about the cross-chain transfer
-- **Forwarding attributes**: Specific information associated with the protocol used to complete the
+- **Forwarding attributes**: Protocol-specific information for completing the forwarding step
-  forwarding step.

 All controllers are orchestrated by the
 [`Forwarder`](https://github.com/noble-assets/orbiter/blob/main/keeper/component/forwarder/forwarder.go#L42-L55).

 ## Forwarding

-The forwarding step is completely defined by the core
+The forwarding step is defined by the core
 [`Forwarding`](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/core/v1/orbiter.proto#L35-L55)
-type.
-This structure allows users to specify:
+type, which allows users to specify:

-1. The cross-chain protocol to use for the forwarding.
+1. The cross-chain protocol for forwarding
-2. The cross-chain protocol specific information.
+2. Protocol-specific information
-3. Passthrough metadata that has to be attached to the cross-chain transfer.
+3. Passthrough metadata to attach to the cross-chain transfer

-The cross-chain protocol specific information is encoded with the `Attributes` field with an any
+Protocol-specific information is encoded in the `Attributes` field using an `any`
 type that implements the `ForwardingAttributes` interface.
-For additional details on the
+For implementation details, see the
-implementation, please refer to the
 [proto definition](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/core/v1/orbiter.proto#L35-L55).

-Forwarding controllers are elements of the Orbiter module used to interpret the protocol-specific
+Forwarding controllers interpret protocol-specific information and forward funds.
-information and use them to forward funds.
-Based on the selected bridge, we can have:
+Based on the selected bridge, the following controllers are available:

-- **AutoCCTP**: Automatic forwarding of funds via the Cross-Chain Transfer Protocol.
+- **AutoCCTP**: Automatic forwarding via the Cross-Chain Transfer Protocol
-- **AutoLane**: Automatic forwarding of funds via the Hyperlane protocol.
+- **AutoLane**: Automatic forwarding via the Hyperlane protocol
-- **AutoIBC**: Automatic forwarding of funds via the Inter-BlockChain protocol.
+- **AutoIBC**: Automatic forwarding via the Inter-Blockchain protocol

 ## CCTP